Hassan bin Rahma Al Qasimi: Accusations of piracy

 However, soon after the signature of the agreement, a British boat was seized as it visited Ras Al Khaimah with letters for Hassan bin Rahma from Bruce and the envoy had suffered 'the most degrading treatment.'
-A series of incidents of 'piracy and plunder' then followed over the following four years, with the Al Qasimi laid firmly to blame by historian J. G. Lorimer, who asserted that the Al Qasimi "now indulged in a carnival of maritime lawlessness, to which even their own previous record presented no parallel".
+A series of incidents of 'piracy and plunder' then followed over the following four years, with the Al Qasimi laid firmly to blame by historian J. G. Lorimer, who asserted that the Qawasim "now indulged in a carnival of maritime lawlessness, to which even their own previous record presented no parallel".

 British accusations against the Al Qasimi at this time have been described as the result of a combination of acts of legitimate war by them against Muscat (with which they were at war) and confusion with Qatari pirate Rahma bin Jabir.
-Whether the accusations were baseless, forming part of an attempt to curb Arab trade with India on the part of the East India Company (the argument put forward by Sultan bin Muhammad Al Qasimi in his Myth of Piracy in the Arabian Gulf) or a catalogue of piratical acts, the end result was the same.
-The British were resolved to move against Ras Al Khaimah.
+Whether the accusations were baseless, forming part of an attempt to curb Arab trade with India on the part of the East India Company (the argument put forward by Sultan bin Muhammad Al Qasimi in his Myth of Piracy in the Arabian Gulf), is still being debated.
+However, the decision to act against the ‘Pirate Coast’ was by no means consensual in Bombay.

+Early in 1816, the Sultan of Muscat mounted an expedition to attempt a blockade of Ras Al Khaimah, which turned out to be ineffectual.
+At around the same time, the Qawasim took possession of an armed pattamar manned by native sailors, the Deriah Dawlut, killing seventeen of its thirty-eight Indian crew.
+A number of other actions against native and other shipping took place, particularly off the coast of Muscat.
+On the 26 November 1816, the British visited Ras Al Khaimah and delivered an ulitmatum, demanding reparations and the delivery of two of Hassan bin Rahma's children as security against his good comportment.
+He also rather sharpy pointed out that the Qawasim didn't regard India beyond Bombay and Mangalore to be owned by Britain and that while the Qawasim would respect the rights of Christians, they saw no need to extend that nicety to idolatrous Hindus and other 'unbelievers' of India.
+The British opened fire against the Ras Al Khaimah boats at harbour, but found their fire hotly returned with cannonades from the fort and towers onshore.
+Their retreat could only be considered ignominious.

+An eyewitness at the time estimated the Qawasim fleet at a hundred significant vessels mounting 400 cannons and some 8,000 fighting men.
+It was a testament to the failure of 1809.

 In March 1819 Hassan bin Rahma went to the Ruler of Bahrain, Abdulla bin Ahmed, to mediate with the British and a release of prisoners (17 British subjects, all Indian women, were delivered to the British).
 His complaints to the British fell on deaf ears, as did his offer (of September 1819) to send three emissaries to negotiate a peace.
-Arriving at Bushire, the three representatives were turned back.
+Arriving at Bushire, his three representatives were turned back.
+The British had clearly made their resolution.